big city

 Driving after a limb amputation is completely possible as long as you follow the right steps.
 We’ve outlined some general steps that you can follow to ensure you feel confident both mentally and physically behind the wheel.

-First, you’ll want to know that it’s a legal requirement that you get in touch with the transport authority in your state of any change in medical condition or surgery that could impact your ability to drive.
+First, you should know that it’s a legal requirement that you get in touch with the transport authority in your state of any change in medical condition or surgery that could impact your ability to drive.
 This is true if you will be driving with a prosthetic leg.
 They will inform you of the next steps required to legally drive.

 Appointment with Your Doctor and Prosthetist